Valley Views Galore!

 Pros: Decent challenging course.
 Long and short holes.
 Plays over a pond.
 Lots of elevation changes.

 Other Thoughts: This area of Kentucky has several top notch courses.
 Muldraugh, the newly re-opened Otter Creek, Radcliff and Freeman Lake.
-I would play all those and pass on this one till the mess that it is is cleaned up.
+5 years ago I wouldn't have mentioned this course in the same breath, but now it stands right alongside all the others in the area.
+Play it, and enjoy your time out there!

 Pretty park course